galaxyproject/galaxy-charts/docs/content/xml-sections.md

 ## Settings Section

-The `settings` section contains an `array` of `input` elements enabling users to customize the visualization.
-These customization options also become available when embedding the visualization in Galaxy workflow reports.
-Here is an example of a `settings` section with a single `text` input element:
+The `settings` section includes an `array` of `input` elements that allow users to customize the visualization.
+These customization options are also available when embedding the visualization in Galaxy workflow reports.
+Below is an example of a `settings` section with a single `text` input element:

 ```md
 <settings>
     <input>